vvorobjov/nrp-documentation/src/nrp/tutorials/experiment/state_machines.rst

 :mass: The mass of the spawned object.
 By default, this is 1.
 :color: A Gazebo color name.
 By default, the object is spawned in grey (*Gazebo/Grey*)

-In addition, the NRP contains several state implementations to make spawning of simple shapes easier.
+In addition, the :abbr:`NRP (Neurorobotics Platform)` contains several state implementations to make spawning of simple shapes easier.
 These states do not allow to specify a *geometry* directly, but rather through other arguments.

 * **SpawnSphere** spawns a sphere.
 An additional *radius* parameter determines the radius of the spawned sphere and defaults to 1m.
 The default position is (0,0,0), same as the default rotation.
 Kinematics and collision are disabled by default.
 * **SpawnCylinder** spawns a cylinder.
 The shape of the cylinder is determined by the *length* and *radius* parameters.
 Same as spheres, cylinders by default have no kinematics and do not collide.